sareenakul/Medley-Diaries-Website/README.md

 ## 📓 About Me-dley

-Medley Diaries is a personal portfolio website developed using ReactJs, showcasing my Youtube projects, skills and contact information.
+Medley Diaries is a personal portfolio website developed using <b>ReactJs</b>, showcasing my Youtube projects, skills and contact information.
 The website features a dynamic and responsive design.